 These outrageously rich and indulgent chocolate sweet rolls come together with a buttery soft fresh homemade dough and brown sugar chocolate filling.
 They’re shaped like cinnamon rolls, but taste like flaky chocolate babka.
 Drizzle the warm rolls with espresso glaze or choose another topping from the suggestions below.

-These make an extra special Christmas, Mother’s Day, Easter, or Father’s Day brunch!
+These make for an extra special Christmas, Mother’s Day, Easter, or Father’s Day brunch recipe!